-- Section 2, District Profile, provides a general overview of the King City District, including service area description, historical and projected population and service connections, historical water demand, projected water demand (without additional conservation), future water supply constraints and costs, projected water rates affecting future water use in the district. - Section 3, Statewide Urban Water Demand Reduction Policies, describes the inter-related state-level policies and agreements aimed at reducing urban water use.
-These include: (1) recent decisions by the CPUC directing Class A and B water utilities to reduce per capita urban water demand; (2) state legislation mandating urban water suppliers to reduce per capita demand 20% by 2020; and (3) the Memorandum of Understanding Regarding Urban Water Conservation in California (MOU). - Section 4, Per Capita and MOU Savings Targets, derives the reduction in demand required by 2015 in order for King City District to achieve interim compliance with SBx7-7 and the MOU. - Section 5, Water Savings Required from New Programs, calculates the volume of water savings expected from existing water efficiency codes and
+- Section 2, District Profile, provides a general overview of the Oroville District, including service area description, historical and projected population and service connections, historical water demand, projected water demand (without additional conservation), future water supply constraints and costs, projected water rates affecting future water use in the district. - Section 3, Statewide Urban Water Demand Reduction Policies, describes the inter-related state-level policies and agreements aimed at reducing urban water use.
+These include: (1) recent decisions by the CPUC directing Class A and B water utilities to reduce per capita urban water demand; (2) state legislation mandating urban water suppliers to reduce per capita demand 20% by 2020; and (3) the Memorandum of Understanding Regarding Urban Water Conservation in California (MOU). - Section 4, Per Capita and MOU Savings Targets, derives the reduction in demand required by 2015 in order for Oroville District to achieve interim compliance with SBx7-7 and the MOU. - Section 5, Water Savings Required from New Programs, calculates the volume of water savings expected from existing water efficiency codes and ordinances, scheduled increases in water rates, and past investment in conservation programs in order to derive the amount of water savings that will be needed from new conservation program investment.

-&lt;sup>3 This could not be done for 2011-13 because of the annual budget constraints resulting from the current General Rate Case (GRC).
+&lt;sup>4 This could not be done for 2011-13 because of the annual budget constraints resulting from the current General Rate Case (GRC).

-- ordinances, scheduled increases in water rates, and past investment in conservation programs in order to derive the amount of water savings that will be needed from new conservation program investment. - Section 6, Conservation Program Analysis, describes the conservation program screening and quantitative analysis used to identify, evaluate and select conservation programs for King City District. - Section 7, Portfolio Development, describes the process used to develop the recommended conservation program portfolio for King City District. - Section 8, Plan Monitoring and Updates, describes how plan implementation will be monitored, discusses key uncertainties related to plan implementation, realization of projected water savings, and achieving the stated water savings targets, and how the plan will be updated as conditions change and new information on the effectiveness and cost of programs becomes available.
+- Section 6, Conservation Program Analysis, describes the conservation program screening and quantitative analysis used to identify, evaluate and select conservation programs for Oroville District. - Section 7, Portfolio Development, describes the process used to develop the recommended conservation program portfolio for Oroville District. - Section 8, Plan Monitoring and Updates, describes how plan implementation will be monitored, discusses key uncertainties related to plan implementation, realization of projected water savings, and achieving the stated water savings targets, and how the plan will be updated as conditions change and new information on the effectiveness and cost of programs becomes available.